 Cargo theft could be to blame if there is no explanation for the missing goods.
 In this case, engage both insurance and law enforcement for help tracking down the stolen freight and recouping lost revenue.

 Deadlines differ by mode, carrier, and sometimes state.
-Generally, the carrier will want notification of damage within 15 days (sooner is ideal) and filing of the claim within nine months.
+Generally, the carrier will want notification of the damage within 15 days (sooner is ideal) and filing of the freight claim within nine months.

-The paperwork you’ll need to file a claim:
+The paperwork you’ll need to file a freight claim: